CannyChiu/TechnicalTalentPartnerHub/README.md

 * [AIRS Powered by ADP](https://airsdirectory.com/collections/certifications): When I started in recruiting, I ended up taking both the CIR and PRC certifications through AIRS.
 Gave great insights on sourcing via Boolean strings and the foundational knowledge of being a Talent Acquisition Partner.

 ## **Books:**
-* [Powerful by Patty McCord](https://pattymccord.com/book/) -> Great insights into Netflix's culture & HR practices.
-I subscribe heavily to the professional sports team approach to corporate management so I really enjoyed this book.
 * ["The Fourth Industrial Revolution" - Klaus Schwab](https://www.weforum.org/about/the-fourth-industrial-revolution-by-klaus-schwab) -> Great insights into where the world may head due to various changes happening in technology
 * ["Carry That Quota" - Jesse Rothstein](https://jesserothstein.com/) -> This really resonated, recruiting is definitely a hybrid between sales and human resources.
 Gives great suggestions on how a sales focused individual can manage output.
 * ["UltraLearning" - Scott Young](https://www.scotthyoung.com/blog/ultralearning/) -> A core skill of ANY career path is the ability to learn.
 This is a great book for the tools needed to stay ahead of the industry and become a life-long learner.